UK's Boris Johnson warns lawmakers against blocking no-deal | DW | 02.09.2019

 The prime minister had earlier canceled a planned meeting with rebel Tory MPs opposed to leaving without a deal.
 His team had also told British media that they could be expelled from the Conservative Party if they voted against the government, or even if they abstained in a possible vote.

-Details of the opposition's draft legislation to prevent no-deal emerged on Monday afternoon, in a tweet from opposition Labour Pary lawmaker Hilary Benn.
+Details of the opposition's draft legislation to prevent no-deal emerged on Monday afternoon, in a tweet from opposition Labour Party MP Hilary Benn.

 "The bill gives the government time either to reach a new agreement with the European Union at the European Council meeting next month, or to seek Parliament’s specific consent to leave the EU without a deal," Benn tweeted.